UNISvalbard/unisacsi/README.md

 ## Examples

 Besides the actual toolbox code, the github repository also includes a jupyter notebook with examples how to use the different toolbox function (examples.ipynb).
 It should be downloaded directly from github (see instructions for the requirements.txt-file above) and saved into a local folder of your choice.
-Furthermore, you need to download a folder with example data from the course Canvas page.
+Furthermore, you need to download a folder with example data from the course Onedrive page.

 Start jupyter-notebook inside your newly created environment and open the example notebook.
 Change the path in the second box of code to the location where you have saved the example data.
 Then run the code.